RISCuinho/core/README.md

 **RISC**uinho
 =====================================
-## A scratch in the possibilities in the universe of microcontrollers
+## A _**scratch**_ in the possibilities in the universe of microcontrollers

 ![RISCuinho](./docs/images/logos/RISCuinho-Logo.png)

-**RISC**uinho (Risquinho), in portuguese is a small scratch on the surface of something, and this represents the proposal of this project that starts in a very didactic way, doing the minimum necessary by scratching the surface of what can be done with a Core or multiple RISC Cores.
+**RISC**uinho (Risquinho), in portuguese is a **small scratch** on the surface of something, and this represents the proposal of this project that starts in a very didactic way, doing the minimum necessary by scratching the surface of what can be done with a Core or multiple RISC Cores.

-This project is educational and aims at my study on microprocessors and to teach my introductory courses on microprocessor programming and architecture at [Arduino Minas (Curso Maker/Geringonça Maker Space)](https://facebook.com/CursoMaker).
+This project is educational and aims at my study on microprocessors and to teach my introductory courses about microcontroller programming and architecture at [Arduino Minas (Curso Maker/Geringonça Maker Space)](https://facebook.com/CursoMaker).
 RISCuinho (Risquinho) will also be used for my RTOS studies when it is possible to multiply its core to simulate multicore microcontrollers.

-I am a autodidata student I do not have a computer science course and no course that gives me the basis to create such a microcontroller, however I am graduated in Computer Network Design and Implementation, I have some programming courses, Project Management and other related areas, I used to create it was through studies of specialized books such as those discussed in the bibliography section and on websites on the internet.
+I am a autodidata student, I do not have a computer science course and no course that gives me the basis to create such a microcontroller, however I am graduated in "Computer Network Design and Implementation", I have some programming courses, Project Management and other related areas, I used to create it was through studies of specialized books such as those discussed in the bibliography section and on websites on the internet.

 All this material was assimilated with the help of conversations in the [RISC-V Brasil group on Telegram](https://t.me/riscvbr), where participants from different areas related to IT and exchange experience on microprocessors and microcontrollers, some renowned professionals in the sector, which I am very grateful in the sector, in particular: